-Engagement activity Output Community feedback gathered online in December 2020 and January 2021 about 11 high-level options for our water future.
-What we heard phase 2 report.
-An online forum held in December 2020 with 37 leaders across the region, including local councillors, young people and representatives from businesses and environmental groups.
-Leaders were asked to discuss the results and implications of the community panel's vision and criteria and provide insights about options.
-A record of views shared by forum participants and summarised in a regional forum phase 2 report.
-An online workshop held in November 2020 with 27 community representatives from Barwon Water's customer and environmental advisory committees.
-Members explored 11 high-level options for our water future and shared, from their perspective, what they would like the community panel to know about each theme.
-An Advisory Committee report summarising feedback shared.
-An online workshop held in October 2020 with members of the Water for our Future Council Working Group - a group of council officers that provide ongoing advice to the Water for our Future program.
-They were joined online by other council officers from planning, environment and engagement departments to provide feedback from a local perspective and technical input into the 11 high-level options for the future.
-A council workshop report summarising feedback shared.
+Engagement activity Output Community feedback gathered online December 2020 and January 2021 abo 11 high-level options for our water futu ut An online forum held in December 2020 with 37 leaders across the region including local councillors, young peop and representatives from businesses and environmental groups.
+Leaders were asked to discuss the results and implications of the community panel's vision and criteria and provide insights about options. regional forum phase 2 report.
+An online workshop held in November 2020 with 27 community representation from Barwon Water's customer and environmental advisory committees.
+Members explored 11 high-level option for our water future and shared, from their perspective, what they would like the community panel to know about extheme. s An online workshop held in October 2020 with members of the Water for our Future Council Working Group - a group of council officers that provide ongoing advice to the Water for our Future program.
+They were joined online by other council officers from planning, environment and engagement departments to provide feedback from local perspective and technical input in the 11 high-level options for the future n a nto